There’s been a lot of discussion online about the recently announcements reboots of 1980s TV cartoons, including “Thundercats” and “She-Ra.”

 In 1981, “The Smurfs” debuted on NBC, during what was the nadir of the Peacock network’s existence.
 The late 70s and early 80s saw a series of low-rated, expensive, and disastrous flops in primetime (“Supertrain?”
 “Pink Lady and Jeff?”).
 Not helping was NBC’s planned coverage of the 1980 Summer Olympics in Moscow being hurt by the US-led boycott that year.

 Fortunately, Papa Smurf and company (based on a long-running series of Belgian comics by Peyo) became the decade’s first big animated hit.
-The Hanna-Barbera animated series ran through 1989 for nine seasons, a massive run for a Saturday morning animated series.
+The Hanna-Barbera animated series stayed on TV for the remainder of the 80s, running through 1989 for nine seasons.
+That’s a massive run for a Saturday morning animated series.

 The Smurfs offered American viewers adventures based on Franco-Belgian comics—a style of comics that otherwise haven’t very popular here, versus American-made comics (or Japanese manga).
 However, the Smurfs were also cute little creatures, which added to their appeal.